kfatehi/blog/source/_posts/Implementing-Link-Header-Pagination-on-the-Node-js-Server.md

 }
 ```

-To demonstrate the usage, imagine you have defined a function `getMovies` which provides q `movieList` array you wish to paginate.
+To demonstrate the usage, imagine you have defined a function `getMovies` which provides a `movieList` array you wish to paginate.
 You have an express route `/movies` which serves as the web API to your movie library.
 You might create a paginated route like this: